secretgraph/secretgraph/README.md

     -   issue: hashAlgorithm is sometimes directly fed to importKey

 # TODO later

+    maybe: allow it to be used as a start_url (for apple devices)

 -   translations, changing languages
 -   time restrictions (time ranges, block e.g. requests from 1 to 3 at weekdays)